-On Day 21 of your cycle, your fertility specialist will want to check the levels of progesterone and estradiol (E2) in your system and the thickness of your endometrium (uterine lining).
+On Day 21 of your cycle, your fertility specialist may want to check certain hormone levels, like progesterone and estradiol (E2) in your system, and measure the thickness of your endometrium (uterine lining).

-Day 21 testing checks a woman’s progesterone level to confirm that ovulation has occurred.
-It is done on the 21st day of the menstrual cycle (Day 1 is the first day of flow, not including any spotting).
+Therefore, when you are tested on Day 21, approximately 7 days after ovulation, the clinician should see a surge in progesterone.
+A high Day 21 progesterone level indicates ovulation and the release of an egg.
 A low Day 21 progesterone level suggests the cycle was anovulatory (no egg was produced).
 If no egg is produced, pregnancy cannot be achieved.

 An ultrasound exam is also used to measure your uterine lining to determine if it is thick enough for a fertilized egg to implant.